Long-time asymptotics of $3$-D axisymmetric Navier-Stokes equations in critical spaces: Abstract

 \section{Abstract}

-We show that any unique global solution (here we do not require any smallness condition beforehand) to 3-D axisymmetric Navier-Stokes equations in some scaling invariant spaces must eventually become a small solution.
-In particular, we show that the limits of $\|\ot(t)/r\|_{L^1}$ and $\|\ut(t)/\sqrt r\|_{L^2}$ are all $0$ as $t$ tends to infinity.
-And by using this, we can refine some decay estimates for the axisymmetric solutions.
+We prove that any global strong solution to axisymmetric Navier-Stokes equations must eventually become small.
+In particular, the limits of $\|\omega^\theta(t)/r\|_{L^1}$ and $\|u^\theta(t)/\sqrt r\|_{L^2}$ are all $0$ as $t$ tends to infinity.
+Then by using these, we can refine a series of decay estimates.
+In particular, for the global axisymmetric solutions we know till now, namely the axisymmetric without swirl or with small swirl ones, these decay estimates hold.
+But our result here do not require any smallness conditions beforehand, thus more general.

 Keywords: Axisymmetric Navier-Stokes equations, mild solutions, long-time asymptotics, critical spaces, decay estimates.